Statistical Applications – hcs438 (3 credits)

 The emphasis in this statistical applications course is on thinking about research issues in a statistically sound and practical fashion.
-Students will learn to formulate and ask the right questions, how to collect data effectively, how to summarize and interpret information, and how to understand the limitations of statistical inferences.
+Students will learn how to formulate and ask the right questions, how to collect data effectively, how to summarize and interpret information, and how to understand the limitations of statistical inferences.

-Inferring from Data
+Inferring From Data

-Describe the two types of errors that are present in hypothesis testing.
+- Describe the two types of errors that are present in hypothesis testing.

 Types of Statistical Techniques

-Differentiate between parametric and nonparametric statistics.
+- Differentiate between parametric and nonparametric statistics.

-Interpret the results of various types of statistical tests in health care research.
+- Interpret the results of various types of statistical tests in health care research.

 Statistical Software Application

-Identify the benefits of using statistical software for data analysis.
+- Identify the benefits of using statistical software for data analysis.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.